l-liava-l/Collection.wiki.eng/What is Collection?.md

 	count: 10
 });

-// Return elements array, where each element the original array,
+// Return elements array, where each element of the original array,
 // which > 1, multiplied by 2
 $C([1, 2, 3]).map(
 	function (el) {